bio-ontology-research-group/UNMIREOT/README.md

 The result of the analysis over OBO Foundry can be found in obo/.

+* *obo/core/results.json* Every unsatisfiable class in the OBO Foundry meta-ontology, and its justification.
 * *obo/results.json* contains a list of OBO ontologies, and the results of an attempt to combine it with the repaired OBO Foundry meta-ontology.
 Either contains an inconsistency message, a loading error, or the number of unsatisfiable classes upon successful combination.
 * *obo/results/* one subdirectory for each OBO ontology+OBO core combination with unsatisfiable classes, containing:
   * *out.log* The output of the quick_repair script